-Bret T. Jardine

-Executive Vice President, General Counsel & Corporate Secretary
+Bret T. Jardine Executive Vice President, General Counsel & Corporate Secretary

-We make available, free of charge on our website, all of our filings that are made electronically with the SEC, including Forms 10-K, 10-Q, and 8-K. To access these filings, go to our website (<a href="https://investors.fadv.com/financials-filings/sec-filing
+We make available, free of charge on our website, all of our filings that are made electronically with the SEC, including Forms 10-K, 10-Q, and 8-K. To access these filings, go to our website (https://investors.fadv.com/financials-filings/sec-filings).
+Copies of our Annual Report on Form 10-K for the year ended December 31, 2023, including financial statements and schedules thereto, filed with the SEC, are also available without charge to stockholders upon written request addressed to: